ColtonHerrod/blog/content/blog/blog_setup.md

   * __Origin Host Header:__ Hostname URL, the same as above
   * __Origin Path:__ Leave this section blank

 With the CDN profile created, we can now set up a custom domain to capture traffic for the site.
-First, create a CNAME pointed at the custom domain of your choice.
-For example, this site `coltonherrod.com` has a CNAME of `blog.coltonherrod.com`.
+First, create a CNAME pointed at the Azure CDN Endpoint that was previously created..

 After creating the CNAME, visit the Azure CDN Endpoint console and select the Custom Domains section.
 Click the button to add a Custom Domain, set the Custom Hostname to the CNAME created previously.
-This step may take some time, especially if the site is configured to use HTTPS.
+If you wish your site to use HTTPS, which is highly recommended, select your custom domain and set HTTPS to __On__.
+This will require you to input your CNAME from the previous step.

+Azure will then validate that your CNAME is pointed at the CDN endpoint.
+If the CNAME is configured correctly, Azure will automatically validate your domain and provision the certificate across the CDN network, which may take up to 6 hours.

-After this process is complete,
+After this process is complete, validate that you are able to access your site over your domain name as expected.